danielbereza50/courseProjects/README.md

 # Career_Projects
 A portfolio of past projects, build instructions and platforms are specified at the start of each branch in order to ensure proper compilation.
 Everything is situated within its proper branch which is accessed through the drop down.

-Full Stack WordPress Engineer
+Full Stack Engineer (MAMP)

-1. Contract Work I did as a partner with Go Viral Marketing:
+1. Contract Work I did:

 Custom Themes: